seng438-winter-2022/seng438-a5-Mik-Ese/Assignment5-Report.md

 <br>

 ![](./plots/RDC.jpg)
-RDC with MTTF of 5
+Figure 3: RDC with MTTF of 5

 ![](./plots/RDC%20with%202x%20MTTF.jpg)
-RDC for 2 * MTTF
+Figure 4: RDC for 2 * MTTF

 ![](./plots/RDC%20with%200.5x%20MTTF.jpg)
-RDC for 1/2 * MTTF
+Figure 5: RDC for 1/2 * MTTF

 #